-AASL "Standards for the 21st-Century Learner" offer vision for teaching and learning to both guide and beckon our profession as education leaders.
+AASLAASL National School Library Standards "Standards for the 21st Century Learner" are designed to empower leaders to transform teaching and learning.
+The new National School Library Standards for Learners, School Librarians, and School Libraries reflect an evolution of AASL Standards, building on philosophical foundations and familiar elements of previous standards while featuring the new streamlined AASL Standards Integrated Framework for learners, school librarians, and school libraries.offer vision for teaching and learning to both guide and beckon our profession as education leaders.
 They will both shape the library program and serve as a tool for library media specialists to use to shape the learning of students in the school.